How Dangerous Are White-Tail Spiders?

 Although white-tail spiders prefer to live outdoors under bark and plants, they are often found inside people's homes.
 A favorite hiding location inside of clothing left on the floor.

 How to Identify a White Tail

 White tails have very distinctive markings and a distinctive shape.
 I can usually spot one on the ceiling by its shape, even without wearing my glasses.
-The photo to the right is a classic example of the ones we find in our house.
+The photo above is a classic example of the ones we find in our house.
 Notice:

 - Long, slender dark gray body